-Professional standard: Physicians' practice is founded upon ethics, and physicians always treat patients and their families in a caring and respectful manner.

-Physicians demonstrate their commitment and accountability to the health and wellbeing of individual patients, communities, populations, and society through ethical practice.
+Professional standard: Professional standard.
+Physicians' practice is founded upon ethics, and physicians always treat patients, their families, communities, and populations in a caring and respectful manner.
+Physicians demonstrate their commitment and accountability to the health and well-being of individual patients, communities, populations, and society through ethical practice.